Target Market & Personas

 Now that you have a clear picture of your target audiences (including key segments), you can create your customer personas.
 A customer persona is basically a fictional representation of your ideal customer.
 It brings together all of the information captured above to paint a picture of who and where this person is, what they like and dislike, and where and how they like to shop and look for services.
 It helps you and others in your organisation understand them better and is a tool that can be referred to in the future to ensure that all your marketing and communications efforts are still on track and are as targeted as they can be.

 50% growth in retail clients

 Growth in enquiries

 Growth in web visitors

 “Tinamba Turf have a great relationship with Ben and the crew from Due North after all these years.
 Like most medium sized businesses we don’t get a lot of time to give our online presence the love it needs.
-We have used Due North in the build of our new website, SEO monitoring and improvements, Adwords campaign builds and execution along with other customer experience improvements as well.
+We have used Due North in the build of our new website, SEO monitoring and improvements, Google Ads campaign builds and execution along with other customer experience improvements as well.
 I would recommend Due North any day.
 Their professional service, friendly interaction and (above all) results have made sure our domestic market keep on coming through the door.
 Thanks team!”

 HUGO STRAUSS | OWNER | TINAMBA TURF

 - Sales process

 - Sales and marketing analytics

 Want to grow your business?